wcrl/Build-the-Bot/WCRL 2023 Competitor Information/WCRL 2023-2024 Rulebook.md

 ### Core Specifications

-- The maximum weight for any bot is 1,000g (1kg).
+- The maximum weight for any bot is 453 g (1 lb).
 - The maximum height for any bot is determined by the height of the arena.
   - Suggested maximum height is 25 cm.
   - Bots can be weighed on scales made available by the WCRL Executive Board